trjones15/FIX-docs/source/index.html.md

 MIC 30=NYSE
 Checksum10=180
 ```

+This trade represents a trade between a trading entity and an exchange.
+For example, trading firm XYX buys 100 shares of
+AAPL directly on Nasdaq

 | Name | FIX Tag | Allowable Values | Type | Length | Required? | Description |
 | - | - | - | - | - | - | - |